 Skip to content

-Rwanda offers an ultimate primate trekking experience to encounter both the chimpanzee (P.t.schweinfurthii) and the mountain gorilla (G.g.beringei) in their natural montane rainforest homes.
+Rwanda offers an ultimate primate trekking experience to encounter both the mountain gorilla (G.g.beringei) and chimpanzee (P.t.schweinfurthii) within their natural montane rainforest homes.
 A trek experience up-close these two man’s closest relatives in their montane rainforest homes is considered a life-time experience and “the most humbling adventure”.

 Mountain gorillas are large, bulky and terrestrial occurring in small family groups of up to 15 individuals comprising of several female, young and blackbacks headed by Silverback at the helm.
 The chimpanzee on the other hand are smaller than the mountain gorilla, more mobile, loud and highly intelligent apes living in large complex communities of over 70 individuals led by a gang of males with a dominant male on top.

-Where to Track Gorillas and Chimpanzee in Rwanda
+Where to track mountain gorillas and chimpanzee in Rwanda

 On a chimpanzee tracking experience day, an early start of 5am is required to check in at the park visitors’ reception of either Gisakula or Uwinka to meet up the ranger guides.
 This early start aims at locating where the chimps nested the previous night and thereafter follow them as they forage across their vast territories.
 On locating the chimps, visitors are only allowed an hour with the apes; to photograph, observe human-like expressions and gain insights into the complex ape society.
 Trekking duration varies daily, depending on where the home range of the chimpanzee group.

-Best Time to track Gorillas and Chimpanzee in Rwanda
+What is best time to track gorillas and chimpanzee in Rwanda

 To the local scenery, the rains bring in color and freshness while the abundance of food coincides with the breeding season for most local wildlife including birds spicing up the experience.
 Trekkers also need to be in above-average-fitness-levels, as trails tend to be physical demanding during this season.